JeremySCook/JC-Pro-Macro-2/code/QMK/README.md

 much easier to modify the keymap and customiza things to your liking.
 [See setup](https://github.com/JeremySCook/JC-Pro-Macro-2/tree/main/code/QMK/setup) for more info on getting this firmware working.

-The included hex file is stable, while definition in jcpm2test may be further along.

-As of now, all switches and encoder work with three layers set up.
-Underlighting active.
-OLED active.

-Need to modify info on OLED.
 See the setup folder for instructions on how to install and modify this firmware.

 ![image](kb-labeled.png)